Skip to content

 The most rigorous U.S. prevalence study to date surveyed 4,005 American adults using multiple validated assessment tools.

-4.6% of U.S. adults meet clinical criteria for misophonia.. approximately 12 million Americans.
+4.6% of U.S. adults met clinical criteria for misophonia in one nationally representative study.

 But 4.6% captures only the clinical threshold: